zowe/docs-site/docs/troubleshoot/ze/known-ze.md

 There is no solution or workaround at this time.

-## Theia Mainframe Connection Error
+## Theia mainframe connection error

 **Symptom:**